adrien-ben/bagl/bagl-deferred/README.md

 - Diffuse color (Color or Texture2D)
 - Roughness [0.0..1.0]
 - Metallic [0.0..1.0]
+- Occlusion strength [0.0..0.1]
 - Roughness/Metallic map (Texture2D, Optional)
 - Normal map (Texture2D, Optional)
 - Emissive color (Color or Texture2D)
+- Occlusion map (Texture2D, Optional)
 - Double sided flag

-For Roughness/Metallic maps, roughness must be put in the green channel and metalness in the blue channel.
+For Roughness/Metallic maps, roughness must be put in the green channel and metallic in the blue channel.
+The occlusion map control the amount of indirect light that applies to the object.
+0 (Black) means that no indirect lighting will affect the object and 1 (white) means that indirect lighting will fully affect the object.
+The occlusion strength controls how much of the occlusion map is actually applied.
 For double sided materials, normals will be automatically inverted during the fragment shader stage.

 #### Transparency